Skip to content

 Agile needs continuous feedback.
 If your stakeholders aren’t available to collaborate regularly, you’ll struggle to keep development aligned with expectations.

-Try Instead: Use more structured communication cycles or consider project approaches that require less ongoing input.
+So, what to do in this case?
+Use more structured communication cycles or consider project approaches that require less ongoing input.
 In this case, when not to use Agile.

 5. When You’re Building Hardware, Infrastructure, or Physical Products